juaml/junifer/docs/extending/parcellations.rst

 Now, you can simply use this YAML file to run your pipeline.
-One important point to keep in mind is that if the paths given in ``registering_my_parcellation.py`` are relative paths, they will be interpreted by Junifer as relative to the jobs directory (i.e. where Junifer will create submit files, logs directory and so on).
+One important point to keep in mind is that if the paths given in ``registering_my_parcellation.py`` are relative paths, they will be interpreted by junifer as relative to the jobs directory (i.e. where junifer will create submit files, logs directory and so on).
 For simplicity, you may just want to use absolute paths to avoid confusion, yet using relative paths is likely a better way to make your pipeline directory/repository more portable and therefore more reproducible for others.
-Really, once you understand how these paths are interpreted by Junifer, it is quite easy.
+Really, once you understand how these paths are interpreted by junifer, it is quite easy.